Marine Mammal Naturalist Program

 Marine education specialists will lead the course with direct involvement from leading marine mammal researchers from the University of California Santa Cruz.

-The evening classroom sessions will meet in-person at the Seymour Marine Discovery Center in Santa Cruz, CA.
+The evening classroom sessions will meet in-person at Long Marine Lab in Santa Cruz, CA.

 A marine mammal naturalist graduate will have: